Randsalem19/image-blur-classification/README.md

 ## 📌 Project Overview

-Image blur is a common image-quality problem caused by motion, defocus, camera shake, or acquisition conditions.
-It reduces edge clarity and fine visual detail, which can negatively affect downstream computer-vision systems.
+This project builds a lightweight machine-learning pipeline to classify images as either **Sharp** or **Blurred**.

-This project builds a lightweight and interpretable machine-learning pipeline to classify images into two categories:
+Instead of training directly on raw pixels, the system extracts four handcrafted image-quality features and uses them as input to a **Scikit-learn Multi-Layer Perceptron (MLP)** classifier.

-- **Sharp**
+Two optimization strategies are evaluated using the same network architecture:

-- **Blurred**
+- **Adam**

-Instead of training directly on raw pixels, the project extracts a compact set of handcrafted image-quality features from each image and uses them as inputs to a **Scikit-learn Multi-Layer Perceptron (`MLPClassifier`)**.
+- **Stochastic Gradient Descent (SGD)**

-Two optimization strategies — **Adam** and **Stochastic Gradient Descent (SGD)** — are evaluated using the same network architecture to compare their performance on the blur-classification task.
+The best recorded result was achieved using **Adam**, with **94.81% test accuracy**.

 ---

 ## ✨ Project Highlights

-- Binary classification of **Sharp vs. Blurred** images.
+- Binary classification: **Sharp vs. Blurred**
-- Four handcrafted image-quality features combining spatial and frequency-domain information.
+- Handcrafted spatial and frequency-domain features
-- Image preprocessing with **OpenCV**.
+- Image preprocessing with **OpenCV**
-- Feature standardization using **StandardScaler**.
+- Feature standardization with **StandardScaler**
-- Neural-network classification using **MLPClassifier**.
+- Neural-network classification using **MLPClassifier**
-- Direct comparison between **Adam** and **SGD**.
+- Comparison between **Adam** and **SGD**
-- Evaluation using accuracy, precision, recall, F1-score, and confusion matrices.
+- Evaluation using accuracy, precision, recall, F1-score, and confusion matrices
-- Reusable prediction pipeline for unseen images.
+- Prediction workflow for unseen images
-- Fully runnable notebook available on **Google Colab**.
+- Fully runnable notebook on **Google Colab**

 ---

 ## 🚀 Run the Project

-The complete notebook can be opened directly in Google Colab:
+Open the complete notebook directly in Google Colab:

 ### [▶ Open Image Blur Classification in Google Colab](https://colab.research.google.com/drive/193vrYTJBat8rydM1tnBbaYfpOZVs4Snn)